Skurdt/LibretroUnityFE/README.md

 Currently supports most non-gl cores, including mame, fbneo, mednafen, others...

 Support for OpenGL based cores is WIP. mupen64plus-next is currently playable, using the default core options, but still has some crash issues as well as graphical glitches in some games.

+- Super Mario 64 running inside of a windows build: https://youtu.be/euec6832wNA